-9. Does your medical school curriculum address the outsized impact of climate change on marginalized populations such as those with low SES, women, communities of color, Indigenous communities, children, homeless populations, and older adults?

-- 3 This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum.

-This topic was covered in elective coursework.
+mar 1.9.
+Does your medical school curriculum address the outsized impact of climate change on marginalized populations such as those with low SES, women, communities of color, Indigenous communities, children, homeless populations, and older adults?
+3 This topic was explored in depth by the core curriculum.
+2 This topic was briefly covered in the core curriculum.
+1 This topic was covered in elective coursework.
+0 This topic was not covered.